CharonSSS/RSS-Origin/README.md

 5. Follow the [step in "Important note"](tree/main#-important-note) above.
 6. If you are playing **without** Principia, just launch the game and continue your saves.
 7. If you are playing **with** Principia, launch your game and create a new save to play.
 (Don't open your old saves, or your game will crash or your save will be broken!)

+### Hardward requirements
+If you can run RSS (or RSS+Principia) on your device, you can run this mod.
+But notice, more celestials added to your game means better device you should have.

+## For _RSS-Origin RSSTexture&TopoRevamp_

+**This mod only replaces textures and cfgs, so [Real Solar System](https://forum.kerbalspaceprogram.com/topic/177216-*) is the only dependency.**

+Incompatibles:
+This mod may be incompatible with RSS-Reborn.
+If you want to use my mod and you are using RSS-Reborn at the same time, please contact me or @ballisticfox in discord first.
+If you have the ability to correctly merge and modify mods, you can go for it and do it yourself.

+### Download & installation instruction

+1. Go to the release page of this repository, download **"_RSS-Origin RSSTexture&TopoRevamp Configs.zip_"**.
+2. Go to the release page of this repository, choose a resolution you desired, download it.
+3. Unzip **"_RSS-Origin RSSTexture&TopoRevamp Configs.zip_"**，put all the files into your Gamedata in the right way and overwrite all.
+4. Unzip **"_RSS-Origin RSSTexture&TopoRevamp Textures(xx)k.zip_"**，put all the files into your Gamedata in the right way and overwrite all.
+5. Launch your game.

+### Hardward requirements
+It is the same as RSS Textures.

 ***
 # Credit